Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 3. Information Before Interaction

 The most important information should be visible without touching the screen.
+Operational restrictions must always be visible and must never appear as an all-clear condition.

 4. Modular by Design